My Pal Jim

 He dragged his feet down the dusty street, unconscious like of the midday heat;

-His shoulders stooped, and his head hung low, and his body bent like an archer’s bow;
+His shoulders stooped, and his head hung low,

 And close to his heels, and step-by-step, a phantom-shape like a shadow crept;